magicasaservice/mirror-tokens/README.md

 #### The component layer

-The component sub-category is used to group tokens that are later referenced in the component layer and cannot be categorized into either control or label and are generic enough to be used for components of all sizes.
+The component subcategory is used to group tokens that are later referenced in the component layer and cannot be categorized into either control or label and are generic enough to be used for components of all sizes.

 #### surface